jonans/lxdrunner/README.md

     - Setup remotes
     - Setup the runnermap.
 This section maps a set of actions workflow labels to specific LXD settings such as name, image source, profiles, container type, etc.
+- LXDrunner will search for config.yml in current directory or $HOME/.config/lxdrunner/config.yml .
+Specify
+explicit location with   ```lxdrunner -c path/to/config.yml```
 - Run some github actions workflows to test.

 ### LXDRunner Installation